A Unified Voice in the Air

 Measurable Impact Across Policy and Operations

 In 2025, that work delivered real, measurable results: executive action elevating uncrewed systems as national infrastructure, long-awaited progress on BVLOS operations, strengthened counter-UAS authorities, and a decisive shift toward supply chain security and industrial resilience.
 These outcomes didn’t happen by accident; they were the result of sustained, coordinated engagement between AUVSI, its members, and policymakers at every level of government.
+These achievements are detailed in our blog: AUVSI Helped Tip the Scales for Autonomy in 2025.

 Get Involved